cabamarcos/GANs_VA/README.md

 ![alt text](./Images/image_wgangp.png)

-In this images you can clearly see that they are converging into something.
+In this images you can clearly see that they are converging into something, but after some epochs seeing it wasn't converging at all, I decided to lower the lr ftom 1x10^-4 to 5x10^-5.
+Whoich results will be posted here: